 I have worked across a number of curatorial teams and explored many different themes and subjects throughout the National Museum’s collections.

 I have always had an interest in Australia’s transport histories, completing a research project on the Museum’s aviation collections in 2013, and now working on horses in Australia.

-Horses in Australia, temporary and travelling exhibition at the National Museum of Australia, opening 2014.
+Spirited: Australia's Horse Story, temporary and travelling exhibition at the National Museum of Australia, opening 2014.
 Role: curator.

 ‘Big Objects’, permanent exhibition of objects in the Museum’s entrance hall, 2012.
 Role: lead curator.